 There is also a group of professors, PhD students and practitioners that are eager to share and learn together...

-Here you find the few research papers that we know of:
+Here you find some research papers that we know of, in no particular order:

 - EVALUATION OF ART OF HOSTING TRAININGS; August 2008.
 Report prepared for the Columbus Medical Association Foundation.
 Prepared by: Darryl Lang, Ph.D. and Deborah A. Crawford